Denver Storm Damage Insurance Claims — Complete Guide for Homeowner

 Written workmanship warranty.
 Ask for the specific warranty term in writing before signing.
 "We stand behind our work" is not a warranty.
 A documented 10-year workmanship warranty is.
 Precision Exteriors provides a 10-year workmanship warranty on all storm damage restoration projects.

-Denver Storm Damage Insurance Claims — FAQs
+Denver Storm Damage Insurance Claims — Frequently Asked Questions

 Should I get an inspection before contacting my insurance company?